Camaron rebosado is the Filipino version of shrimp tempura. The batter is light and crisp, and the shrimp stay tender inside.

 Instructions

-- Make the dipping sauce (optional): In a small pan, combine the vinegar, ketchup, sugar, soy sauce, and water or pineapple juice.
-Bring to a simmer, then add the cornstarch slurry.
-Cook for 1–2 minutes, until the sauce thickens and becomes glossy.
-Set aside to cool.
+- In a small pan, combine vinegar, ketchup, sugar, soy sauce, and water or pineapple juice.
+Bring to a simmer.Mix cornstarch and water, then stir into the sauce.
+Cook until thickened.
+Set aside.TIP: You can skip this and use store-bought sweet chili sauce or banana ketchup.

 These were very crunchy!!!
 Thanks.